 The integral effect of SBV on scalar dissipation is recorded in figure \ref{fig: SBV-SDR}(a).
 The time history of the scalar dissipation rate is closely related to the SBV circulation profile, showing that the stretching from SBV controls the mixing rate.
 A watershed of increase and decrease of scalar dissipation is at the moment $t=t_{b}$, when the SBV peak is attained, as shown in figure \ref{fig: SBV-SDR}(a).
-From the same instant flow contour, the middle contour of figure~\ref{fig: SBV-SDR}(b2), it can also be found that when SBV forms near the bridge structure, the local scalar dissipation becomes strong.
-In figure \ref{fig: SBV-SDR}(b3), after the production of SBV, the local baroclinic vorticity begins to decrease because mixing smearing the density gradient $\nabla\rho$ and reduces the production of SBV, as analyzed.
+From figure~\ref{fig: SBV-SDR}(b2), it can also be found that when SBV forms near the bridge structure, the local scalar dissipation becomes strong.
+In figure \ref{fig: SBV-SDR}(b3), after the production of SBV, the local baroclinic vorticity begins to decrease because mixing smears the density gradient $\nabla\rho$ and reduces the production of SBV, as analyzed.

-It is noteworthy that the intense mixing rate of the bridge structure is also found in shock heavy cylinder interactions~\citep{tomkins2008experimental}.
+It is noteworthy that the intense mixing rate at the bridge structure is also found in shock-heavy cylinder interactions~\citep{tomkins2008experimental}.
 The non-turbulent band of fluid is the most high-level mixing region.
-It is concluded that the vortex's stretching effect at the bridge contributes 40\% mixing rate all over time. \citet{tomkins2008experimental} explained this high mixing rate as the strong strain rate.
-In this study, the bridge structure's dissipation in the shock light bubble interaction is further revealed as the additional stretching from SBV.
-As soon as the SBV happens, the fast stretching of bridge structure makes the density gradient of Br structure decreases, not like in the shock heavy bubble interaction where bridge structure can sustain to offer mixing.
+It is concluded that the vortex stretching effect at the bridge contributes 40\% of the mixing rate over all time. \citet{tomkins2008experimental} explained this high mixing rate as the strong strain rate.
+In this study, the bridge structure's dissipation in the shock-light bubble interaction is further revealed as the additional stretching from the SBV.
+As soon as the SBV happens, the fast stretching of the bridge structure makes the density gradient across Br structure decrease, not like in the shock-heavy bubble interaction where the bridge structure can sustain mixing.